Joanne Simpson

 Joanne Simpson (formerly Joanne Malkus, born Joanne Gerould; March 23, 1923 – March 4, 2010) was the first woman in the United States to receive a Ph.D. in meteorology, which she received in 1949 from the University of Chicago.
 Simpson received both her undergraduate and graduate degrees from the University of Chicago, and did post-doctoral work at Dartmouth College.
-Simpson was a member of the National Academy of Engineering, and taught and researched meteorology at numerous universities as well as the federal government.
+She was a member of the National Academy of Engineering, and taught and researched meteorology at numerous universities as well as the federal government.
 Simpson contributed to many areas of the atmospheric sciences, particularly in the field of tropical meteorology.
 She has researched hot towers, hurricanes, the trade winds, air-sea interactions, and helped develop the Tropical Rainfall Measuring Mission (TRMM).

 Academic life

-Her teaching and research career at universities includes time at the University of Chicago, New York University, Illinois Institute of Technology, Woods Hole Oceanographic Institution, UCLA, the Environmental Satellite Services Administration (ESSA), the National Oceanic and Atmospheric Administration (NOAA), University of Virginia, and the National Aeronautics and Space Administration (NASA).
+Simpson's teaching and research career at universities includes time at the University of Chicago, New York University, Illinois Institute of Technology, Woods Hole Oceanographic Institution, UCLA, the Environmental Satellite Services Administration (ESSA), the National Oceanic and Atmospheric Administration (NOAA), University of Virginia, and the National Aeronautics and Space Administration (NASA).

 Research

-In 1958 Malkus collaborated with Herbert Riehl and calculated the average moist static energy and how it varied vertically throughout the atmosphere.
+In 1958, Simpson (then Malkus) collaborated with Herbert Riehl and calculated the average moist static energy and how it varied vertically throughout the atmosphere.
 They noted that at altitudes up to approximately 750 hPa the moist static energy decreased with height.
 Above 750 hPa, the moist static energy increased with height which had neither been observed or explained before.
-Riehl and Malkus realized that this must be due to moist convection that started near the surface that continued rising relatively adiabatically to near 50000 ft.
+The pair realized this must be due to moist convection that started near the surface that continued rising relatively adiabatically to near 50000 ft.
 They called these clouds "undiluted chimneys" but they would later be commonly referred to as hot towers.
 They estimated that it would take less than 5,000 of these towers daily throughout the tropics to result in the moist static energy profile they observed.

-By 1966 she became the director of Project Stormfury while chief of the Experimental Meteorology Branch of the Environment Satellite Services Administration's Institute for Atmospheric Sciences.
+By 1966, Simpson became the director of Project Stormfury while chief of the Experimental Meteorology Branch of the Environment Satellite Services Administration's Institute for Atmospheric Sciences.
 She eventually became NASA's lead weather researcher and authored or co-authored over 190 articles.